 Please see below a suggested itinerary that will show you the best of the region's exceptional wildlife and marine life:

 Whether you prefer to explore the Peninsula from the shore, by boat, sea kayak or scuba Peninsula, we can tailor itineraries to fit your interests.

-Please bear in mind that this is only a suggested itineraries and can be adjusted or expanded to suit your requirements.
+Please bear in mind that this is only a suggested itinerary and can be adjusted or expanded to suit your requirements.
 Please contact one of our expert staff who have considerable experience in the region to discuss this further.

 Day 1: Arrive Trelew & Explore Punta Tombo